|

 That’s where the West begins.

-Out where the skies are a trifle bluer, Out where friendship’s a little truer, That’s where the West begins;
+Out where the skies are a trifle bluer, Out where friendship’s a little truer –

 Out where a fresher breeze is blowing, Where there’s laughter in every streamlet flowing, Where there’s more of reaping and less of sowing –